gaorlov/loudmouth/README.md

   # you can also subscribe to an arbitrary regexp key
   subscribe with: :react, to: "key.*"

+  # if you want to force your subscriber to block until it is done
+  subscribe with: :react, to: "key", async: false

   def self.react( message )
     puts "received #{message}"
   end